-Prior to coming to Children's Hospital of Philadelphia, Suzanne worked for 17 years at Shriners Hospital for Children in Philadelphia, 10 years as inpatient and seven years as outpatient.
+Prior to joining CHOP, Susanne worked for 17 years at Shriners Hospital for Children in Philadelphia, 10 years with inpatients and seven years with outpatients.
 She served as a care coordinator for three spine surgeons and managed their outpatient population by coordinating clinics, surgeries and any consults needed.
 She also worked with patients from other countries and was a resource for housing and medical needs.

 Education and Training